rafialikhan/angular-schema-form-datefields/README.md

 TimeZone and Default Date
 --------------------------
 Timezone by default is the client's timezone.
-Please pass timezone: "0" for DOBs to get actual date, else the timezone stamp will fall back by 1 date depending on geography and may not validate.
+Please pass timezone: "0" the timezone stamp will fall back by 1 day depending on geography and may not validate.
-Set default time with defaultDate.
+Set default time with setDate.

+* setDate requires timezone also to be passed.
+Also timezone alone cannot be passed without the setDate.
+(feature inherited from Angular Combo Date Picker)

 ```
-                            "defaultDate": "2000-01-01",
+                            "setDate": "2000-01-01",
                             "timezone": "0",
 ````